 Make it personal and avoid the statement “check our website”

-Attendees come to an event to learn about you, your company, and get a feeling if they fit in.
-Telling an attendee to “check the website” makes the whole point of meeting and engaging with attendees redundant.
+Attendees join the online event to learn about you, your company, and get a feeling if they would fit in.
+Telling an attendee to “check the website” makes the whole point of e-meeting and engaging with attendees redundant.
 Worst still, this response is perceived very negatively by most attendees.
 Try to put yourself in their shoes and understand what they are looking for, and provide honest answers and useful insights.
 Remember, you are trying to engage with the generation that values personalization and authenticity above anything else.

 Make it interactive and don’t just pitch or sell your company